 Organising a Nativity Play can seem like a daunting prospect especially if it’s something you’ve never done before.
 The important thing to remember is that it will only be as hard as you make it.
-Therefore always be realistic about what you can achieve given the size and age of your cast, also taking into account how much help you can get from other adults / staff members.
+Therefore, always be realistic about what you can achieve given the size and age of your cast, also considering how much help you can get from parents and colleagues.

 1) Look for the 'Aww-Factor' not the 'X-factor'

 It's important to remember that your cast is made up of children not professional thespian actors and as their director you’re staging a simple children's play, not attempting to win an Oscar!
 If you demand perfection, then you will end up being disappointed and the children will feel too stressed.
 This in turn means they won’t perform as well and won’t enjoy what should be a truly magical experience for them.
 However, if you accept the children’s performance for what it is... a children’s performance, then you won’t be disappointed at all.
 And if there are mistakes on the night... so what?
 It adds to the charm of the event.
 Therefore, don’t look for ‘The X Factor’, look for the ‘awww’ factor!

 2) Edit your script